deepmodeling/DMFF/docs/dev_guide/introduction.md

-# About development guide
+# 1. Introduction

-In this section, you will learn:
+In the developer guide, you will learn:

-    - Architecture of DMFF
++ Architecture of DMFF
-    - Code convention
++ Code convention
-    - Easily expand a new form
++ Easily expand a new form
-    - Write related docs
++ Write related docs
-    - Checklist before PR
++ Checklist before PR

 DMFF aims to establish a force field calculation and parameter fitting framework supporting automatic differentiation.
 In order to meet various forms of force field, DMFF calculates energy and force parameters through different force field sub-modules.
 DMFF ensures sufficient decoupling and modularization at the beginning of the design and can easily add new modules.